 As nurserymen...scratch that...as nurserywomen, We are dedicated to being ecologically mindful while minimizing environmental impact.
 In fact, we are proud that our plants improve air, water, wildlife habitat, and communities.
 Here are a few of our commitments:

 Reducing and eliminating peat from our growing medium.
 We use sustainable coconut coir rather than peat.
 Peat bogs are the largest natural area of sequestered carbon in the world.
 These bogs hold twice as much carbon than all of the forests put together!
 Harvesting of peat releases carbon and depletes the bogs, contributing greatly to climate change.
 Peat moss takes thousands of years to be produced by nature and is therefore not sustainable in a nursery setting.
-We aren't 100% peat-free yet as it's a challenge to find a peat-free growing medium, however, we are at least 95% peat-free this year, and continue to search for more sustainable growing mediums.
+We aren't 100% peat-free yet as it's a challenge to find a peat-free growing medium, however, we are about 90% peat-free this year, and continue to search for more sustainable growing mediums.